Scarborough, Ontario: Public transit

 Since 1921, the Toronto Transit Commission (TTC) gradually expanded its public transportation network to Scarborough.
 Today, it operates bus and rapid transit routes in the district.
 Line 2 Bloor–Danforth has three subway stations in Scarborough: Victoria Park, Warden, and Kennedy, the current eastern terminus.
 In 1985, the Government of Ontario opened the Scarborough RT, an above-ground light metro line that operated between Kennedy station at its west and McCowan Road at its east.
 In 2023, the line shut down permanently due to aging Infrastructure which also caused a derailment earlier that year.

 Construction of an extension of Line 2 further east into Scarborough started in June 2021 and is expected to be complete around 2030.
 The line will be extended 7.8 kilometres from Kennedy station with stations at McCowan Road-Lawrence Avenue, Scarborough Centre, and McCowan Road-Sheppard Avenue.
-Line 5 Eglinton is a light rail line under construction, which will have its eastern terminus at Kennedy station.
+Opened in February 2026, Line 5 Eglinton is a light rail line with its eastern terminus at Kennedy station.
 The City of Toronto is also proposing another light rail line known as the Eglinton East LRT that is planned to operate from Kennedy station to the University of Toronto Scarborough.

 Seven rail stations also provide access to two commuter rail lines operated by GO Transit.
 The Lakeshore East line runs across the south end of the district with Rouge Hill GO Station, Guildwood GO Station, Eglinton GO Station, and Scarborough GO Station running from east to west.
 The Stouffville line runs north–south in the west end of Scarborough with Milliken GO Station, Agincourt GO Station, Kennedy GO Station.
-An eight station on the Stouffville line will be constructed between Milliken and Agincourt stations at Finch–Kennedy GO Station.
+An eighth station on the Stouffville line will be constructed between Milliken and Agincourt stations at Finch–Kennedy GO Station.
 Other connecting public transportation services with connections to TTC bus routes in Scarborough include Durham Region Transit and York Region Transit.